Charles-Johnson/zia_programming/izia/README.md

 # izia
-An interactive shell for Zia programming.
+Interactive Shell for the Zia Programming Language.

 ## When Building From Source

-Assuming that the instructions found [here](../README.md) have been followed, the binary executable `izia` can be found in either the `target/debug` or `target/release` directory.
+Assuming that the instructions found [here](https://github.com/Charles-Johnson/zia_programming) have been followed, the binary executable `izia` can be found in either the `target/debug` or `target/release` directory.
 Add this directory to your `PATH` environment variable.

 ## Usage

 In the command line enter `izia`.
-This will print a short license notice followed by `>>>` as prompt.
+This will print a short license notice followed by `>>>` as a prompt.
 Type in a Zia expression and press enter. `izia` will execute these as commands.

 ```
 >>> let ((not true) (-> false))